Severe Herx Reaction Lyme Disease: When Symptoms Escalate Quickly

 - Be triggered by stress, illness, or exertion

-Understanding this distinction is important.
 Learn more in Lyme flare vs relapse and what a Lyme flare feels like.

 How Severe Can a Herx Reaction Be?

-Despite the term “severe,” not all Herx reactions are extreme.
+Not all Herx reactions are severe.

-For patients concerned about worsening symptoms, see fear of a Herxheimer reaction.
+If symptoms feel overwhelming, see fear of a Herxheimer reaction.

 Clinical Perspective